HegemanLab/vkmz/README.md

 feature.
 Optionally a "charge" column can exist.

 W4M-XCMS mode requires the sample metadata, variable metadata, and data matrix files generated with W4M-XCMS.
-Feature charge infomration can be read from the variable metadata file if it has been annotated with CAMERA.
+Feature charge information can be read from the variable metadata file if it has been annotated with CAMERA.

 Polarity values should be either "positive" or "negative".